 An important consequence of making the graph bipartite with distinguished parts is that the two parts can (possibly) be of very unequal size.
 This often occurs in applications (see e.g.~\cite{alon_mellinger_mubayi_verstraete,walsh}).
 With this in mind, define $z(m,n;s,t)$ as the largest number of edges in a sided graph with $m$ vertices on the left and $n$ vertices on the right that contains no sided~$K_{s,t}$.
 The bound of K\"ov\'ari, S\'os and Tur\'an for the Zarankiewicz problem takes the form

 In the symmetric case when $m=n$, the best known constructions for Zarankiewicz problem are the same as the best bipartite constructions for the Tur\'an problem.
-This is not so for our approach: we are able to take the advantage of the fact that only one orientation of $K_{s,t}$ is forbidden to obtain a lower bound on $z(n,n;s,t)$ that is superior to the corresponding bound for $\ex(n,K_{s,t})$ in \Cref{thm:turan}. \begin{theorem} \begin{enumerate} \item Suppose $s,t,m,n,k\geq 3$ are integers satisfying $\log_n m\leq \frac{s^{k-2}}{k!\log^{2k} s}$ and $k\leq \frac{s}{2\log^3 s}$.
+This is not so for our approach: we are able to take the advantage of the fact that only one orientation of $K_{s,t}$ is forbidden to obtain a lower bound on $z(n,n;s,t)$ that is superior to the corresponding bound for $\ex(n,K_{s,t})$ in \Cref{thm:turan}. \begin{theorem} \begin{enumerate} \item Suppose $s,t,m,n,k\geq 3$ are integers that satisfy the inequalities $\log_n m\leq\nobreak \frac{s^{k-2}}{k!\log^{2k} s}$ and $k\leq \frac{s}{2\log^3 s}$.
 Then

 In particular, $z(n,n;s,t)=\Omega_s(n^{2-1/s})$ for $t>3^{s+o(s)}$.